lse-st446/lse-st446.github.io/index.md

 ---
 #### Week 2.
 Distributed file systems and key-value stores

-In this week, we will first consider the main design principles of distributed file systems, explaining the original Google File System and its refinements, as well as other distributed file systems such as Hadoop Distributed File System (HDFS).
-We will then consider the main design principles of distributed key-value stores such as Amazon Dynamo and columnar data storage systems such as BigTable and Apache Cassandra.
+In this week, we first consider the main design principles of distributed file systems, explaining the original Google File System and its refinements, as well as other distributed file systems such as Hadoop Distributed File System (HDFS).
+We then consider the main design principles of distributed key-value stores such as Amazon Dynamo and columnar data storage systems such as BigTable and Apache Cassandra.

 *Readings*:
 * White, T., [Hadoop: The Definitive Guide](https://www.amazon.co.uk/Hadoop-Definitive-Guide-Tom-White/dp/1491901632/ref=sr_1_1?ie=UTF8&qid=1514806006&sr=8-1&keywords=hadoop+the+definitive+guide), O'Reilly, 4th Edition, 2015